soldair/node-walkdir/readme.md

 This is handy if you want to find places you dont have access too.

 ## notes
+the async emitter returned supports 3 methods

+###end
+  stop a walk in progress

+###pause
+  pause the walk. no more events will be emitted until resume

+###resume
+  resume the walk

 ### cancel a walk in progress
   ```js